 Ryad Bahia is a lovely guesthouse just inside the medina.
 The owners, Bouchra and Abdellatif, are super-friendly and very knowledgeable about the town.
 They’re also registered guides.
 Room prices start at 60 Euros per double per night.
 The riad is very comfortable and has an excellent restaurant (open to outsiders, too).

-Just outside Meknes in the countryside, you’ll find Le Jardin de Ryad Bahia: just the place for a day outside the city.
+Just outside Meknes in the countryside, you’ll find Le Jardin de Ryad Bahia: just the place for a day outside the city, especially if you have children.
 It has a lovely garden with swimming pool, 9 rooms, workshop facilities and a large kitchen for teaching Moroccan cooking.
 Bouchra and Abdellatif will provide transport to and from Meknes.

 This is a very friendly guesthouse with English/Moroccan owners.
 It’s decorated in the grand Moroccan manner and has comfortable rooms.
 There’s a multi-level roof terrace with excellent views.
 Dinner is available on request and costs 17 Euros per person.
 Room prices from 55 Euros per room for two per night, including breakfast and local taxes.